PaystackOSS/plugin-payment-forms-for-wordpress/README.txt

 To signup for a Paystack Merchant account, visit [https://dashboard.paystack.co](https://dashboard.paystack.co).

-Paystack forms allows you to create payment forms for numerous purposes.
+Payment forms for Paystack  allows you to create payment forms for numerous purposes.
 You can see the form and payment data from your dashboard.

-With this Paystack Forms, you will be able to accept the following payment methods on a recurring basis:
+With this Payment forms for Paystack, you will be able to accept the following payment methods on a recurring basis:

 * __MasterCard__
 * __Visa__
+* __Verve__
 = Note =

 This plugin is meant to be used by merchants in Nigeria.